Phoenix Attorneys for Victims of Head-on Collisions

 - Over-compensating after drifting onto the shoulder

-Several accidents in the Chandler area in May and June of 2014 illustrate how wrong-way head-on accidents can happen:
+Several accidents in the Phoenix area in May and June of 2014 illustrate how wrong-way head-on accidents can happen:

 - A Mesa police sergeant was killed by a wrong-way driver as he came around a blind curve on a flyover ramp off Interstate 10 in the East Valley.

 - A 68-year-old woman with a blood alcohol content of .18 % (twice the legal limit) was driving the wrong way on the loop 202 freeway in Gilbert with her nine-year-old grandson when she collided head-on with another vehicle.
 Two others were killed, and the grandson was seriously injured.